 Bylaws & Rules

-Every condominium complex is legally required to have a set of bylaws outlining what owners (and renters) can and cannot do in the complex.
+Every condominium complex must have a set of bylaws outlining what owners (and renters) can and cannot do in the complex.
 Bylaws can cover a wide variety of issues including pets, children, noise, parking, aesthetics, use of amenities, and how the condo operates.

-Bylaws offer a sense of certainty to owners about who will be living in the complex, how they will be required to behave, and how they look after their unit.
-A complex’s condo board is required to enforce the bylaws and owners can face sanctions for not following the bylaws.
+Bylaws offer a sense of certainty to owners about who will be living in the complex, how they must behave and how they look after their unit.
+A complex’s condo board must enforce the bylaws and owners can face sanctions for not following the bylaws.

-In a condominium, there may be limited parking available and/or restrictions placed on what can be parked at the complex.
-For example, larger vehicles like boats or RVs may not be allowed in a condominium’s parking area due to their size.
-These restrictions will be stated in the condominium’s rules or bylaws.
+In a condominium, there may be parking restrictions or limits.
+For example, larger vehicles like boats or RVs may not be allowable in a condominium’s parking area due to their size.
+These restrictions will be in the condominium’s rules or bylaws.

 Parking in a condominium is either assigned or titled.
-If it is assigned, it means the parking space is leased or rented by the owner from the condominium corporation.
+If it is assigned, it means the owner leases or rents the parking space from the condominium corporation.
 If it is titled, it means the owner owns the parking spot and can sell it with the unit.

 A condominium’s bylaws may prohibit pets or put restrictions on the type, size, or number of pets allowed in each unit.
 Some bylaws require owners to get condo board approval if they want to get a pet.